dimpase/M2/Class-Structure.md

 ## Unit tests

 "ctest -R unit" does the tests labeled unit.
 Alternately, gmake check (different format).
 These are fast tests to check easy things.
+Add a unit test by going into build directory e/unit-tests directory.
+Write as a function with EXPECT_EQ(Expected,function call).
+There are other checks, but this should be enough for most purposes.
+TEST(Test suite name, specific test name).
+Uses Google tests.